Chapter 1.2 – Ports and Maritime Supply Chains

-Author: Dr. Theo Notteboom
+Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 1. Growing Complexity in Supply Chain Management